magento/merchdocs/src/customers/account-company-create.md

 1. When complete, click <span class="btn">Save</span>.

-   When the request to create a company account is approved by the merchant, an email notification is sent to the email address of the company admin with instructions to set the account password.
+   When the request to create a company account is approved by the merchant, an email notification is sent to the email address of the company administrator with instructions to set the account password.

    ![]({% link images/images-b2b/welcome-email-company.png %}){: .zoom}

-   When the password is set, the company admin can [sign in]({% link customers/customer-sign-in.md %}) to the account.
+   When the password is set, the company administrator can [sign in]({% link customers/customer-sign-in.md %}) to the account.

 ## Button bar